-Sano turned brown eyes beneath knitted brows toward the glowing shape, which was still floating aimlessly back and forth in front of him, and commented (not for the first time that day), “Shit.”
+Sano turned brown eyes beneath knitted brows toward the glowing shape, which still circled him aimlessly, and commented (not for the first time that day), “Shit.”

-Misao was complaining that she couldn’t hear anything from the ghost, and wondered why it wasn’t talking.
-It was a good question.
+Misao complained that she couldn’t hear anything from the ghost, and wondered why it didn’t talk.
+Which was a good question.

-The anger was giving him a headache at that proximity, however, so he finally stepped back.
+The anger gave him a headache at that proximity, however, so he finally stepped back.
 How had Sano lived with this thing for three weeks?
-Not to mention absorbing all the anger off it five times…
+Not to mention absorbing all the anger off it five times?

 “Well?” the young man demanded again.

 Hajime continued pensively watching the object of their discussion.
 “Now that we know it’s a ghost,” he finally said, “we need to find some way to communicate with it.
 But the shade energy is probably going to get in the way.”

 “How can someone be a ghost and a shade?”
 Sano was clearly about to elaborate on his confusion, but evidently couldn’t quite articulate it and decided not to try.